Returning home after living abroad isn’t easy…

-I have worked in 10 different countries and will probably add a few more to that list in the years to come.
+I have lived and worked in over 10 countries and will probably add a few more to that list in the years to come.

 All of those countries were my home for a while.